 For what it’s worth, everyone’s super-friendly here and very easy to get on with and we all hit it off pretty quickly!
 We’re all from different background and they’re people from Canada, Singapore, the US, The UK, Belgium, Turkmenistan and Nigeria!
 (See what I mean about a diverse crowd?)
-We had guys and ladies (mostly ladies though) and ages ranging from early 20s right up to the their 50s.
+We had guys and ladies (mostly ladies though) and ages ranging from the early 20s right up to their 50s.

-(Someone will come get you for breakfast by the way – which means you don’t ever have to skip brekkie by sleeping past your alarm – even if you wake up late, you can have breakfast saved for you).
+(Someone will come to get you for breakfast by the way – which means you don’t ever have to skip brekkie by sleeping past your alarm – even if you wake up late, you can have breakfast saved for you).

 I struggle to believe bold claims that aren’t backed by facts or science so this was right up my alley – plus my background is in sciences to everything held up perfectly and was quite an eye-opener.